Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Oktober 2025 14.26.39 UTC
+- WIB: Kamis, 23 Oktober 2025 15.37.00 UTC
-- WITA: Kamis, 23 Oktober 2025 15.26.39 UTC
+- WITA: Kamis, 23 Oktober 2025 16.37.00 UTC
-- WIT: Kamis, 23 Oktober 2025 16.26.39 UTC
+- WIT: Kamis, 23 Oktober 2025 17.37.00 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship